jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 ## Exercise : Commit in One Step

 Step 1 : Edit your readme file to tell us whose it is.
+(This is Katy's readme...)

-Step 2 : Add, Commit, and append your log Message.
+Step 2 : Add, Commit, and append your log Message with one command.

-$ git commit -am "This is Katy's readme."

 ## git diff : Viewing the Differences